Land and People Acknowledgement

 This year our school will be focusing on Character Education through an Indigenous lens.
 Our students will be using the Seven Teachings to practice important traits such as Respect, Courage, Wisdom, Humility, Honesty, Love and Truth.
 These teachings are of great importance and are taught in many different Indigenous cultures, and we can find ways to practice these traits in all aspects of our lives.

-December and January Character Trait: Humility
+January and February Character Trait: Love

-Why the Wolf?
+Why the Eagle?

-How can you practice Humility at home, school, and in your community?
+How can you practice Love at home, school, and in your community?
 Look for ways and report back to your teacher so we can continue to make Mills Haven A Great Place to Be!

 *Thank you to Mrs. Richard at Westboro school for her help with this project.